JosephPScott/Hydrogen-S-state-2-photon/README.md

 # Hydrogen-S-state-2-photon
-These modules contain functions relating to the calculations presented in [Link to paper]().
+These modules contain functions relating to the calculations presented in [paper]().
 Specifically, the calculations of A.C. polarisability and atom-photon scattering rates in linearly polarised, off-resonance optical fields for S states in hydrogen.
 Calculations proceed via implicit summation over a basis of radial Sturmian functions, angular components take their analytical values.
 The mathematical details of these calculations are described in the accompanying [supplementary material]().

 ## Installation